TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 ## Project14 - Sliding Carausel - A carausel that shows various images ....the images flow outside the caraousel into the background to produce a cool effect

+# Project15 - A clock widget  -  I made a cool clock widget which you would commonly see in a smartphone